 When available space for new transactions becomes short, the database begins to overwrite expired undo.
 If the undo tablespace has no space for new transactions after all expired undo is overwritten, the database may begin overwriting unexpired undo information.

 If any of this overwritten undo information is required for consistent read in a current long-running query, the query could fail with the snapshot too old error message.

 [Related Article: Oracle Database Administrator Tutorial]

 The following points explain the exact impact of the undo_retention parameter on undo retention:

 To guarantee the success of long-running queries or oracle flashback operations, you can enable retention guarantee.
 If retention guarantee is enabled, the specified minimum undo retention is guaranteed; the database never overwrites unexpired undo data even if it means that transactions fail due to lack of space in the undo tablespace.

-Enabling retention guarantee can cause multiple dml operations to fail.
+Enabling retention guarantee can cause multiple DML operations to fail.

 You can use the dba_tablespaces view to determine the retention guarantee setting for the undo tablespace.
-A column named retention contains a value of guarantee, noguarantee, or not apply (used for tablespaces other than the undo tablespace).
+A column named retention contains a value of guarantee, no guarantee, or not apply (used for tablespaces other than the undo tablespace).